grantcarthew/start-prototype/docs/cli/start-agent.md

 ## Global Flags

-These flags work on all `start agent` subcommands where applicable.
+These flags work on all `start config agent` subcommands where applicable.

 **--help**, **-h**
 : Show help for the subcommand.